sb2356-iiitr/KeepBooks/README.md

 # KeepBooks
-A simple Python GUI where users can manage details of books.
+A simple Python GUI app where users can manage details of books.